XML RSSSubscribe To This Site

 These words exist in the Portuguese vocabulary because saying, for instance, A porta" ["the door"] is not the same as saying Uma porta" ["a door"].

-So, the Definite articles are as follows:
+So, the Definite articles are as follows, but you also should read this page here:

 THE